Clery Act: Annual Safety Report

 Download 2021 Report

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) requires colleges and universities to disclose crime statistics for the previous three calendar years as part of a campus security report to be published annually by each institution.
-These statistics are gathered from campus safety, local law enforcement, and other school officials (e.g. Vice President and Chief Financial Officer, V.P. of Student Experience & Associate Provost of Integrated Learning, Director of Housing, Associate Vice President, Facilities and Administrations, Campus Safety Supervisor, etc.) who have significant responsibility for campus activities.
+These statistics are gathered from campus safety, local law enforcement, and other school officials (e.g. Senior Vice President and Chief Financial Officer; Vice President of Student Experience & Associate Provost of Integrated Learning; Associate Vice President, Chief Operating Officer; Director of Housing, Campus Safety Supervisor, etc.) who have significant responsibility for campus activities.

 The occurrence of the following crimes must be reported: